Trends and climate

 What other defences are available and who can qualify?

 With the exception of Sections 3 and 10 (which have a stricter standard) and Section 9(3) (which concerns intent to deceive a principal), all public and private sector bribery offences allow for an affirmative defence where the public servant or agent is acting with "lawful authority or reasonable excuse".
 These are not defined in the POBO and the burden is on the defendant to prove them on the balance of probabilities.
 Lawful authority generally concerns disclosure of and permission to receive an advantage.
-Reasonable excuse has been shown to be of limited relevance in practice and the Court of Final Appeal in the Chan/TVB case did not need to review its meaning as Chan's acts were found to be outside the purview of the POBO.
+Reasonable excuse has been shown to be of limited relevance in practice and the Court of Final Appeal in the high-profile Chan/TVB case did not need to review its meaning as Chan's acts were found to be outside the purview of the POBO.

 What compliance procedures and policies can a company put in place to assist in the creation of safe harbours?

 - prohibit bribery in the public and private sectors;

 - take on board the recipient authorisation principle under the POBO; and

 - acknowledge the scope of the entertainment exception.